Andy Ong: Board Advisory Roles

 In 2006, Ong who sat on the board of 15 private and public-listed companies, is a certified financial planner and was the founding president of the Financial Planning Association of Singapore.
 ERC now has a presence in various countries such as Singapore, Thailand and China and an ERC Institute campus in Vietnam.

 Investments

-He also assisted an ailing quick service food company that was on the verge of closing down because of cash flow problems due to over-expansion.
+Ong also assisted an ailing quick service food company that was on the verge of closing down because of cash flow problems due to over-expansion.
 It was at this time that Ong entered as a consultant and purchased a stake in the company and reformatted the food chain's entire marketing plan.
-In just 3 weeks, with an adjustment in awareness campaigns and budget, they made a profit.
+In three weeks, with an adjustment in awareness campaigns and budget, they made a profit.

 Ong began his property investments with the purchase of two shophouses at Circular Road and Telok Ayer.
 He owns and rents a total of three properties including the Prime Centre at Middle Road which was initially appraised at $103 million by realtors Knight Frank.